SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

     Moreover you can select the global roles for a user, see also *Administration > Managing permissions* in the *User guide*."
 ---

+The **user management feature** allows you to manage the users within your tenant, that is create users, store user details, or configure login and security options.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

 "User management" permission type:
 * To view users: READ permission
 * To manage (create, edit, delete, disable/enable, delegate, manage permissions) all existing users: ADMIN permission
 * To create users: CREATE permission

 "Own user management" permission type (has no influence on user management capabilities):
 * To view the own user: READ permission
 * To edit the own user: ADMIN permission

 Note that each user created on the platform can edit its own information by default, regardless of the "Own user management" permissions.
 The purpose of the "Own user management" permission is to manage specific users created for technical purposes, for example, by microservices, and determine whether such users can be managed by respective services.

 On tenant creation, there are default roles available that can be used as a sample configuration for the above mentioned permissions:
 * Global User Manager - Can access and modify the full user hierarchy